YangWu1227/kenwuyang.com/content/en/home/experience.md

     description: |2-
         Responsibilities include:

         * Developed and modularized data process automation scripts in Python.
-There are three modules--- `data_cleaning`, `data_validating`, and `data_uploading`.
+There are currently three modules--- `data_cleaning`, `data_validating`, and `data_uploading`.
 Functions from the first two modules are designed for data cleaning and validating tasks, using packages such as `pandas`, `numpy` and `data.table` and others as back-ends.
-Functions from the `data_uploading` module are aimed at automating cloud storage (AWS S3) and data warehouse (Redshift) related tasks, using mainly `psycopg2` in the back-end.
+Functions from the `data_uploading` module are aimed at automating cloud storage (AWS S3) and data warehouse (Redshift) related tasks, using mainly `psycopg2` and the AWS Software Development Toolkit (SDKs) in the back-end.
 Together, these functions make it easy to automate a significant portion of the data processes, significantly boosting the productivity of the data team.
-        * Developed an R package to help facilitate survey cleaning, top-line and cross-tabs generation. along with the created Rmarkdown templates, this R package significantly increased code conciseness and reusability.
+        * Developed an R package to help facilitate survey cleaning, top-line and cross-tabs generation.
+Along with the created Rmarkdown templates (for PDF and Microsoft word), this R package significantly increased code conciseness and reusability.
+It is a part of the data team's effort to standardize data processes and documentation.
         * Created visualizations using `ggplot2` for a quantitative and qualitative [report](https://citizendata.com/news/disinformation-trumps-party-the-path-forward/).